-The industry has experienced extensive confusion regarding the use of the claim denial/adjustment codes.
-CAQH CORE determined that the healthcare industry requires operating rules establishing data content requirements for the consistent and uniform use of CARCs, RARCs, CAGCs and NCPDP Reject Codes when transmitting the v5010 X12 835.
+Currently, there is extensive confusion throughout the healthcare industry regarding the use of the claim denial/adjustment codes.
+CORE determined that the healthcare industry requires operating rules establishing data content requirements for the consistent and uniform use of CARCs, RARCs, CAGCs and NCPDP Reject Codes when transmitting the v5010 X12 835.
 Consistent and uniform use of CARCs, RARCs, CAGCs and NCPDP Reject Codes for electronic reporting of claims adjustment and denials will help to mitigate:

-- Unnecessary manual provider follow-up - · Faulty electronic secondary billing - Inappropriate write-offs of billable charges - Incorrect billing of patients for co-pays and deductibles Posting delays
+- Unnecessary manual provider follow-up

+- Faulty electronic secondary billing

+- Inappropriate write-offs of billable charges

+- Incorrect billing of patients for co-pays and deductibles

+- Posting delays